isc-projects/kea/doc/sphinx/arm/dhcp6-srv.rst

 ``kea-dhcp6`` Name Generation for DDNS Update Requests
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-Each Name Change Request (NCR) must of course include the fully qualified
+Each NameChangeRequest must of course include the fully qualified
-domain name whose DNS entries are to be affected. ``kea-dhcp6`` can be
+domain name whose DNS entries are to be affected. kea-dhcp6 can be
 configured to supply a portion or all of that name, based upon what it
 receives from the client in the DHCPREQUEST.